 Belgian legal publishing has never been a really booming business.
 It suffers somehow from the small size of the country, which is even worsened by the fact that publishers have to choose either for the Dutch or French language.
 The Belgian section of the worldwide legal publisher Wolters Kluwer dominates the market since 1980, similar to the situation in the Netherlands, although less monopolistic.
 In earlier days, two Francophone publishers, Bruylant and Larcier, closely related to the Brussels courts, were in charge (and still are for French language editions).
 For many years, the government did little more than publish the Official Gazette and was not able to produce consolidated texts of legislation in a suitable way.
 As a result, those three publishers were the most important source for knowing how the law stood, by way of their loose-leaf annotated codes (see below) and commentaries.

-The electronic history (1988-2000): from Justel to Judit and back
+The Electronic History (1988-2000): from Justel to Judit and Back

 Before 1997, the outstanding electronic legal device was a Kluwer database on CD-ROM called Judit, with no serious challenge from other products.
 Judit was a reference tool created in the late eighties, with hardly any full texts, but with (bibliographic) references to legislation, case law and journal articles.
-To read the referred documents themselves, one had to get hold on the paper products, which it refers to: the Official Gazette and the law reviews and books.
+To read the referred documents themselves, one had to get hold on the paper products, which it refers to: the Official Gazette, the law reviews and books.
 Two features were special about Judit.
 Referring to case law and journal articles combined is rather common in European legal databases, but adding legislation to it is rather uncommon.
 The second strange thing about Judit is the fact that it gives summaries of judicial decisions that were published in journals by other publishers than Kluwer, with no protest from those other publishers for many years.
 Those two features made Judit the one and only reference tool you needed, bearing in mind that electronic full text was unavailable anyhow, so you had to rely on your paper library.

 This Judit-monopoly in the nineties notwithstanding, electronic legal publishing had actually already started in the sixties with the building of the Justel dial-in databases at the Ministry of Justice.
 However, due to a complete lack of user-friendly products, those databases became only known to the public 35 years later, when they were made available on the Internet in 2000.
 All of a sudden, these quite large public databases appeared free on the net, offering access to consolidated legislation and case law of the Supreme Courts and the Constitutional Court.
 Furthermore, the Official Gazette was published daily on the net since 1997 and the Council of State had moved to exclusive electronic free publishing of its case law in the same year.
 Since 1995, the parliament has its draft bills (documents) and hansards (debates) in full text on the web.
 All these public and free of charge databases were warmly welcomed by users, who slowly turned away from the private owned sources in legislation and case law.

-E-publishing since 2000: the full text era
+E-publishing since 2000: the Full Text Era

 To meet the challenge from the new public websites, Kluwer published Judit and TWS (see below) together on the web in early 2000, calling the "new" database Jura.
-But this didn't end its problems on the online market: full text of lower case law and journal articles was still almost exclusively in printed resources, whereas lawyers were finding their way to the web: they began to expect more full text in legal databases.
+But this didn’t end its problems on the online market: full text of lower case law and journal articles was still almost exclusively in printed resources, whereas lawyers were finding their way to the web: they began to expect more full text in legal databases.
 Furthermore, other legal publishers woke up from their paper dream and started trying to set up electronic databases themselves.
 An early attempt at the end of nineties by Mys & Breesch to create a full text database, Judas, failed.
 Between 2000 and 2004, some separate journals created a website with full text, without much ado.
-In 2003, Kluwer mounted the Kluwer Connexion website, on which CD-ROM's could be accessed online.
+In 2003, Kluwer mounted the Kluwer Connexion website, on which CD-ROM’s could be accessed online.
 This was an attempt to respond to the declining interest in its loose-leaf products and their CD-ROM versions.
 In the meantime, Kluwer Connexion still exists.

 Then in 2004, Larcier published a complete new website called Strada, offering various full text resources, including some important law reviews.
 This was a breakthrough, and was almost instantly (spring 2005) followed by an important enlargement of the content of Jura with full text of most law reviews that Kluwer publishes.
 Not much later, autumn 2005, Jurisquare appeared on the scene, regrouping three other publishers Intersentia, Die Keure and Bruylant.
 Jurisquare’s content is limited to full text of law journals only.
-In an attempt to challenge the market leader Jura, the two new databases Strada and Jurisquare, joined forces autumn 2006, by offering each others journals on both their websites.
+In an attempt to challenge the market leader Jura, the two new databases Strada and Jurisquare, joined forces autumn 2006, by offering each other journals on both their websites.
 Outnumbered in the quantity of e-journals by both Strada and Jurisquare, Kluwer started to add more content to Jura by increasing the number of loose-leaf works in online form in Jura, their Kluwerconnexion meeting with very little success anyhow.

-All this means that in three years time (2004-2007), we went from almost no commercial e-full text at all, to an overall availability of the majority of all-important journals and loose-leafs.
+All this means that in the three-year time (2004-2007), we went from almost no commercial e-full text at all, to an overall availability of the majority of all-important journals and loose-leafs.
 Spring 2007 marked the restart (new interface, new URL) of the governmental Juridat case law database (see below) with the intention of adding more lower case law in the future, but until now, this attempt clearly failed, it is still very much limited to Cassation case law.

 When an international treaty is ratified by Parliament (in some cases the question may rise which of the six (!) parliaments has to ratify!), a law ratifying the treaty is voted upon.
 Therefore, all international treaties appear in the Official Gazette in one of the original languages of the treaty, mostly as an appendix to that law.
 Sometimes one or more translations are added, with official status or not.
 Databases like Juridat or Jura have the texts of all-important treaties Belgium has signed and ratified.
 Since 2004, the federal Foreign Affairs Department offers on its website a Treaties Database with all treaties since 1987 that Belgium has signed.
 It tells exactly whether or not a treaty is in force.